 Detroit Community-Academic Urban Research Center

 The Center was established in 1995 and funded originally through a Cooperative Agreement with the Centers for Disease Control and Prevention (CDC) through their Urban Research Centers Initiative.
-The URC seeks to maintain an effective partnership that identifies problems affecting the health of residents on the east, southwest and northwest sides of the city and promotes and conducts interdisciplinary, community-based participatory research which recognizes, builds upon and enhances the resources and strengths in the communities involved.
+The Detroit URC seeks to maintain an effective partnership that identifies problems affecting the health of residents on the east, southwest and northwest sides of the city and promotes and conducts interdisciplinary, community-based participatory research which recognizes, builds upon and enhances the resources and strengths in the communities involved.
 The research and interventions conducted contribute to the understanding of the relationship between social determinants, the built environment, protective factors, intermediate outcomes, and long-term health outcomes specific to urban environments.
-The knowledge gained contributes to the design of appropriate public health interventions, programs and policies aimed at eliminating health disparities.
-This work is conducted in accordance with a set of community-based participatory research principles adopted by the URC Board that foster, for example, equal participation by all partners in all aspects of the Center’s activities and recognition that community-based participatory research is a collaborative process that is mutually beneficial to all partners involved.
+The knowledge gained contributes to the design of appropriate public health interventions, programs and policies aimed at promoting health equity.
+This work is conducted in accordance with a set of community-based participatory research principles adopted by the Detroit URC Board that foster, for example, equal participation by all partners in all aspects of the Center’s activities and recognition that community-based participatory research is a collaborative process that is mutually beneficial to all partners involved.

 Some of the Detroit URC's current affiliated projects include Healthy Environments Partnership, Community Action Against Asthma, REACH Detroit and Neighborhoods Working in Partnership: Building Capacity for Policy Change.